Phased Retirement: Why Easing Into Retirement Might Be Your Best Move

 If retiring cold turkey isn’t for you, consider a phased retirement that lets you scale back at work and ease into retirement before eventually stepping away completely.

 Gradually reducing hours or working a more flexible schedule is the most desired way to retire and is preferred by Generation X (67%) and millennials (56%), according to the Principal Financial Well-Being Index.
-Baby Boomers and Generation Z are similar in their approach to retirement, with nearly half preferring to move immediately from working full-time to not working at all.
+Opinions on retirement are similar across Baby Boomers and Gen Z. About half want an immediate transition to retirement, while the rest prefer to reduce their hours over time.

 Profit and prosper with the best of expert advice on investing, taxes, retirement, personal finance and more - straight to your e-mail.